lawrennd/old_talks/_uq/includes/emukit-vision.md

 \slides{* The optimization routine we use to optimize the acquisition function. (often this is a non-linear optimizer like L-BFGS [@Byrd:lbfgsb95])}

 \notes{The `AcquisitionOptimizer` optimizes the acquisition function to find the point at which the acquisition is a maximum.
 This will use the acquisition function gradients if they are available.
-If gradients of the acquisition function are not available it will either estimate them numerically or use a gradient free optimizer.}
+If gradients of the acquisition function are not available, it will either estimate them numerically or use a gradient free optimizer.}

 \subsection{User Function}